 Nvidia Shield Tablet (Image credit: Nvidia)

 Most of the tablets mentioned, for instance, the Samsung Galaxy Tab, Microsoft Surface and the Apple iPad enable you to take notes or doodle with a stylus or a specialised pen such as the Apple Pencil.
 However, if you want an electronic device that is designed purely for notetaking only, there is a remarkable product called reMarkable that do just that.
 It is like an Amazon Kindle but for notetaking.
 It is now on version 2.
-The price is still a remarkable £449*.
+Price starts from £299*.
 You can get it from their website directly.

 reMarkable 2 tablet (Image credit: reMarkable)